top of page

 No unofficial derivatives, adaptive reinterpretations, or structural expansions are recognized as part of the EOA Canon.

-Authority for canonical declaration and preservation resides solely within the formally established governance structure of EOA Research Initiative (EOA-RI).
+Authority for canonical declaration and preservation resides solely within the formally established governance structure of EOA Research Institute.

 This Canon is maintained as an independent academic initiative and is publicly accessible exclusively through formally registered publications.